filecoin-project/lotus-docs/content/en/docs/storage-providers/seal-workers.md

 ### Lotus Worker co-location

 In most cases, only one Lotus Worker per machine should be running since `lotus-worker` will try to use all available resources.
 Running multiple Lotus Workers in one operating system context will cause issues with resource allocation, which will cause the scheduler to allocate more work than there are available resources.

 The only cases where running multiple workers per machine may be a good idea is when there are multiple GPUs, or a single high memory-capacity GPU, available.

 Multiple GPU support is currently in an early stage.
 It may still be beneficial to run workers in separate containers with non-overlapping resources (i.e., CPU, RAM, and GPU resources allocated exclusively to each worker) to fully utilize multiple GPUs.
 When using proprietary Nvidia drivers, it's possible to select which GPU device will be used by Lotus with the `NVIDIA_VISIBLE_DEVICES=<device number>` environment variable.
 Device numbers can be obtained with the `nvidia-smi -L` command.

-Advanced GPUs with high (>20GB) memory capacity are theoretically capable of running sealing tasks in parallel as long as the total memory requirement of all tasks does not exceed the GPU's capacity.
+Advanced GPUs with more than 20 GB of memory capacity are theoretically capable of running sealing tasks in parallel as long as the total memory requirement of all tasks does not exceed the GPU's capacity.
 Parallel GPU task allocation can be accomplished through co-location of Lotus Workers on a single machine.
 In all cases, worker co-location should be undertaken with careful attention to avoid resource over-allocation.

 ## Running Multiple Lotus Workers

-Storage providers intending to scale significantly beyond the 10TB minimum will likely want to run multiple Lotus Workers, each on a dedicated machine.
+Storage providers intending to scale significantly beyond the 10 TB minimum will likely want to run multiple Lotus Workers, each on a dedicated machine.
 Multi-worker environments can benefit from additional configuration.
 Each case will have unique requirements and considerations, and this document can provide only a very brief overview of some options.

 ### Sector Storage Groups

-As of Lotus v1.13.2, the `sectorstore.json` file in each storage location contains two additional, optional fields to allow for creating worker groups to avoid unnecessarily moving data between multi-purpose workers.
+As of Lotus v1.13.2, the `sectorstore.json` file in each storage location contains two additional fields to allow for creating worker groups to avoid unnecessarily moving data between multi-purpose workers.
+These fields are optional.

 ```
 Groups []string - list of group names the storage path belongs to.
 AllowTo []string - list of group names to which sectors can be fetched to from this storage path.